MCSPenguin/CivCorp/Bylaws.rst

 and have such other powers as the Board of Directors shall designate from time to time.

-Duties of the Chairperson of the Board
+Duties of the Chairman of the Board
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The Chairperson of the Board shall preside at meetings of the stockholders and of the Board of Directors.
+The Chairman of the Board shall preside at meetings of the stockholders and of the Board of Directors.

 Duties of the President